coderrio/Coderr.Documentation/docs/getting-started/index.md

 # Where to go next

-If you are using our commercial editions you might want to read about [recommendations](../features/discover/recommendations/) or [Insights](../features/insights).
+If you are using our commercial editions you might want to read about [recommendations](../features/recommendations/).

 Don't hesitate to [email us](mailto:help@coderr.io) if you need help.
 Our [Guides and support](https://coderr.io/guides-and-support/) is otherwise a perfect place to visit next.